tweag/monad-bayes/README.md

 To use the notebooks in the `notebooks` directory, you will first need `nix`.
 Then:

-1. Run `nix develop --system x86_64-darwin --extra-experimental-features nix-command --extra-experimental-features flakes`
+1. Run `nix develop --extra-experimental-features nix-command --extra-experimental-features flakes`

 2. This should open a shell, from which you can run `jupyter-lab` to load the notebooks